-We used the Heterogeneous Euclidean Overlap Metric [19] to quantify the distance between jobs, and locate similar jobs based on a combination of input features.
+We used the Heterogeneous Euclidean Overlap Metric [17] to quantify the distance between jobs.
 The Heterogeneous Euclidean Overlap Metric is a distance function, D(x, y), that can be used for both categorical and numeric features.
 Categorical features are assigned the minimal distance of 0 if they are identical, and the maximal distance 1 if they are different.
 For numeric features, the distance is defined as the difference between the two numeric features normalized by the range of values for that feature, yielding a distance between 0 and 1.
 We scaled the numeric features using the log-scale due to the large numeric ranges present in our dataset.
 Missing features are handled by returning a distance of 1 (i.e., a maximal distance).
 The total distance between two jobs is the square root of the squared sum of the individual feature distances.